Jorge Alfaro

-Jorge Mario Alfaro Buelvas (born June 11, 1993) is a Colombian professional baseball catcher who is a free agent.
+Jorge Mario Alfaro Buelvas (born June 11, 1993) is a Colombian professional baseball catcher in the Kansas City Royals organization.
 He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Miami Marlins, San Diego Padres, Colorado Rockies, Boston Red Sox, and Washington Nationals.
 Alfaro signed with the Texas Rangers as a free agent in 2010, was traded to the Phillies in 2015, and made his MLB debut in 2016.
 He plays on the Colombia national baseball team in international competition.

 Early and personal life

 Alfaro was born in Sincelejo, Sucre, Colombia.
 His younger brother Jhoandro is a catcher who played in the Chicago White Sox organization.
 Alfaro played baseball and soccer at Instituto Técnico Industrial Antonio Prieto, graduating in 2009.